• Home

 • Blend the poblano peppers, jalapeños, tomatillos, onion, garlic, coriander, pumpkin seeds, oregano, salt, pepper and 3 cups of water.

-• In a large pot, heat 2 tbsp olive oil and once hot, add the Green sauce.
+• In a large pot, heat 2 tablespoon olive oil and once hot, add the Green sauce.
 Let it simmer for 13-14 minutes.

 • Add 6 cups of vegetable broth and mix.